Statistical Analysis of Normal CT Scans in Children Aged 10 and Below at Shahid Sadoughi Hospital, Yazd: A Two-Year Study

 Keywords

 1. Ogbole GI.
-Radiation dose in paediatric computed tomography: risks and benefits.
-Ann Ib Postgrad Med.
-2010;8(2):118-26.
+Radiation dose in pediatric computed tomography: risks and benefits.
+Ann Ib Postgrad Med 2010; 8(2): 118-26.

 2. Pearce MS, Salotti JA, Little MP, McHugh K, Lee C, Kim KP, et al. Radiation exposure from CT scans in childhood and subsequent risk of leukaemia and brain tumours: a retrospective cohort study.
-Lancet.
-2012;380(9840):499-505.
+Lancet 2012; 380(9840): 499-505.

-6. Berrington de González A, Mahesh M, Kim KP, Bhargavan M, Lewis R, Mettler F, et al. Projected cancer risks from computed tomographic scans performed in the United States in 2007.
-Arch Intern Med.
-2009;169(22):2071-7.
+5. Berrington de González A, Mahesh M, Kim KP, Bhargavan M, Lewis R, Mettler F, et al. Projected cancer risks from computed tomographic scans performed in the United States in 2007.
+Arch Intern Med 2009; 169(22): 2071-7.

-8. Al-Rammah TY.
+7. Al-Rammah TY.
 CT radiation dose awareness among paediatricians.
-Italian Journal of Pediatrics.
-2016;42(1):77.
+Ital J Pediatr 2016; 42(1): 77.

-11. Talebian A, Kohnavard Âslee M, Tabasi SA.
-Evaluation of brain CT scan in children with chronic and recurrent headache in kashan in the year 1996.
-Journal of Mazandaran University of Medical Sciences.
-2000;10(29):30-5.
+9. Talebian A, Kohnavard Aslee M, Tabasi SA.
+Evaluation of brain CT scan in children with chronic and recurrent headache in Kashan in the year 1996 [in Persian].
+J Mazandaran Univ Med Sci 2000; 10(29): 30-5.

-12. Brody AS, Frush DP, Huda W, Brent RL.
+10. Brody AS, Frush DP, Huda W, Brent RL.
 Radiation risk to children from computed tomography.
-Pediatrics.
-2007;120(3):677-82.
+Pediatrics 2007; 120(3): 677-82.

-14. Mitchell CS, Osborn RE, Grosskreutz SR. Computed tomography in the headache patient: is routine evaluation really necessary?
-Headache.
-1993;33(2):82-6.
+12. Mitchell CS, Osborn RE, Grosskreutz SR. Computed tomography in the headache patient: is routine evaluation really necessary?
+Headache 1993; 33(2): 82-6.

-15. Thomas R, Cook A, Main G, Taylor T, Galizia Caruana E, Swingler R. Primary care access to computed tomography for chronic headache.
-Br J Gen Pract.
-2010;60(575):426-30.
+13. Thomas R, Cook A, Main G, Taylor T, Galizia Caruana E, Swingler R. Primary care access to computed tomography for chronic headache.
+Br J Gen Pract 2010; 60(575): 426-30.